jugeekuz/EVChargingStationSystem/README.md

 Repository used for NTUA/ECE Software Engineering, 2020-2021.

 ## EV Charging Station Management System
-This is an application which serves the use of being a management system to a network of EV charging stations.Client-side users of this application can register/log-in (provided they have an EV) and use the application to find the closest charging station in which to charge their EV (as well as many other features).Admin-side users of this application can control various aspects of the application through a UI.
+This is an application which serves the use of being a management system to a network of EV charging stations.\
+Client-side users of this application can register/log-in (provided they have an EV) and use the application to\
+find the closest charging station in which to charge their EV (as well as many other features).\
+Admin-side users of this application can control various aspects of the application through a UI.\

 The application features:

-*Back-End written in NodeJS
+* Back-End written in NodeJS
-*Front-End written in NodeJS & CSS
+* Front-End written in NodeJS & CSS
-*CLI using npm-commander
+* CLI using npm-commander
-*Unit testing using Chai
+* Unit testing using Chai